uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-abstraction-introduction.md

 - EK 2.2.2B Being aware of and using multiple levels of abstraction in developing programs helps to more effectively apply available resources and tools to solve problems.

 ###LO 2.2.3 Identify multiple levels of abstractions that are used when writing programs.
-- EK 2.2.3A Different programming languages offer different levels of abstraction.
+- **EK 2.2.3A Different programming languages offer different levels of abstraction.**
 {panel type="teacher-note" summary="Exclusion EK 2.2.3A"}
-EXCLUSION STATEMENT (for - EK 2.2.3A): Knowledge of the abstraction capabilities of all programming languages is beyond the scope of this course and the AP Exam.
+EXCLUSION STATEMENT (for EK 2.2.3A): Knowledge of the abstraction capabilities of all programming languages is beyond the scope of this course and the AP Exam.
 {panel end}
-- EK 2.2.3B High-level programming languages provide more abstractions for the programmer and make it easier for people to read and write a program.
+- **EK 2.2.3B High-level programming languages provide more abstractions for the programmer and make it easier for people to read and write a program.**
-- EK 2.2.3C Code in a programming language is often translated into code in another (lower level) language to be executed on a computer.
+- **EK 2.2.3C Code in a programming language is often translated into code in another (lower level) language to be executed on a computer.**
-- EK 2.2.3D In an abstraction hierarchy, higher levels of abstraction (the most general concepts) would be placed toward the top and lower level abstractions (the more specific concepts) toward the bottom.
+- **EK 2.2.3D In an abstraction hierarchy, higher levels of abstraction (the most general concepts) would be placed toward the top and lower level abstractions (the more specific concepts) toward the bottom.**
 - EK 2.2.3E Binary data is processed by physical layers of computing hardware, including gates, chips, and components.
 - EK 2.2.3F A logic gate is a hardware abstraction that is modeled by a Boolean function.
 {panel type="teacher-note" summary="Exclusion EK 2.2.3F"}
-EXCLUSION STATEMENT (for - EK 2.2.3F): Memorization of specific gate visual representations is beyond the scope of this course and the AP Exam.
+EXCLUSION STATEMENT (for EK 2.2.3F): Memorization of specific gate visual representations is beyond the scope of this course and the AP Exam.
 {panel end}
 - EK 2.2.3G A chip is an abstraction composed of low-level components and circuits that perform a specific function.